saiat3/algorithms/README.md

 # Algorithms - Coding Interview Prep Kit

-In the following repository you can find popular algorithms and data structures used in majority of coding interviews.
+Popular algorithms and data structures used in majority of coding interviews.
 Examples and solutions provided are written using Javascript (Node.JS)

 #### Problems with algorithms